Loading...

 Add Protein

-Include a source of protein, such as a boiled egg or a small piece of cheese, to help slow the absorption of carbohydrates.
+Incorporate a source of protein such as a boiled egg or a small serving of cheese.
+This can help slow down the absorption of carbohydrates.

-Add healthy fats like avocado or a small handful of nuts to your meal, as they can help modulate blood sugar levels.
+Add healthy fats like a few slices of avocado or a handful of nuts, such as almonds or walnuts, which can help stabilize blood sugar levels.

 Stay Hydrated